Why Fourier Belongs in Hilbert Space

 continuous periodic function is determined by its full set of Fourier coefficients, because if all

-were zero the Cesàro means would be identically zero, forcing \(f\) to be zero by uniform convergence.
+of them were zero the Cesàro means would be identically zero, and uniform convergence would

 The trigonometric system is a basis of \(L^2([-L, L])\)